 TEACHING PLAN Activity Semester Workload (25 h Semester Workload / CU)

 Lectures 35

 Laboratory Exercises 45

 Self-Study 45

 Total 125

-The final grade of the course is formed by the performance of the students in both the theoretical and the laboratory part, provide that the student has been evaluated with a passing grade in on
+students in both the theoretical ormed by the performance of the and the laboratory part, provided ated with a passing grade in each

-The final grade of the course is formed by the performance of the students in both the theoretical and the laboratory part, provided that the student has been evaluated with a passing grade in each part of the course.
+the final grade of the course is formed by the performance of the students in both the theoretical and the laboratory part, provided that the student has been evaluated with a passing grade in each part of the course.
 The evaluation of the course in terms of the theoretical part is formed by a written final examination with development and comparative evaluation of theory elements.
 The examination of the laboratory part includes laboratory exercises and a written final examination.